 Jesus through each parable was setting up His argument and rebuke against the Pharisees – the Pharisees who were teachers of the Law, God’s Word, so they should be concerned with the flock of God, even if only for one lost sheep (Luke 15:4-7), for God desires to redeem even one lost soul, figuratively represented by the “lost coin” (Luke 15:8-10).

-Next, Judah was the son who never left his father, yet had no heart to embrace back Israel (the Northern Kingdom of Israel), but having repented from his wrongdoings the father willingly restored him as a son.
-Likewise, the Pharisees, like the eldest son in the parable refuses to accept the tax collectors, they grumbled against Jesus for welcoming them to hear Him – parable of the prodigal son (Luke 15:11-32).
+Next, Judah was the son who never left his father yet had no heart to embrace back Israel (the Northern Kingdom of Israel), but having repented from his wrongdoings, the father willingly restored him as a son – the parable of the prodigal son (Luke 15:11-32).
+Likewise, the Pharisees, like the eldest son in the parable, refuse to accept the tax collectors.
+They grumbled against Jesus for welcoming them to hear Him.

-With His second to last parable spoken against the Pharisees, Luke 16:1-9, Jesus told a story of a rich man who was told his manager was wasting his possessions (16:1).
+Now continuing on Jesus’ second to last parable spoken against the Pharisees, Luke 16:1-9, Jesus told a story of a rich man who was told his manager was wasting his possessions (16:1).
 In 16:2, the rich man called the manager and said to him, “What is this I hear about you?
 Turn in the account of your management, for you can no longer be manager.”
 Without first investigating to ascertain the veracity of what he was told, the rich man fired the manager on the basis of what he heard (16:2).
 The rich man therefore was unjust.
-The manager, however, continued with his work.
-He tried to recover money owed to his master by forgiving a certain percentage of the debt, without keeping any of it.
-He therefore was not unjust.
+The manager likewise was unjust.
+Jesus Christ referred to him as DISHONEST or UNJUST, depending on the translation of the the parable (Luke 16:8) but definitely of negative connotation.